v12technology/fluxtion/README.md

 This example demonstrates implementing a simple unix wc like utility with Fluxtion.
 The user creates a set of application classes that perform the actual processing, the application classes will be orchestrated by the generated SEP.

-**[CharEvent:](https://github.com/v12technology/fluxtion-quickstart/blob/master/src/main/java/com/fluxtion/sample/wordcount/CharEvent.java)** Extends com.fluxtion.runtime.event.Event, the content of the CharEvent is the char value.
+**[CharEvent:](https://github.com/v12technology/fluxtion-quickstart/blob/master/src/main/java/com/fluxtion/sample/wordcount/CharEvent.java)** Extends [Event](api/src/main/java/com/fluxtion/runtime/event/Event.java), the content of the CharEvent is the char value.
 An event is the entry point to a processing cycle in the SEP.

 ```java
 public class CharEvent extends Event{